 So what’s my conclusion?

+It’s a place you jst have to visit.
 You certainly won’t be bored at the Tower of Eben-Ezer.
 There’s an abundance of things to see, admire, wonder at, and ponder over.
 Sometimes you’ll be amazed; at other times you’ll just get totally mystified.

 A wealth of information is available during your tour of the tower.
 This includes a bulky A4 binder with pages and pages of descriptions and details of everything you can see and the explanations behind all the displays and symbology.
 In addition, in many of the rooms computers are set up that you can click and navigate through multiple screens of information.